 Evrysdi works by correcting an event that’s called alternative splicing.
 Much like in a recipe, adding or removing certain key ingredients — in this case, exons — can change what results: the mature mRNA and final protein.

 In SMN2, this splicing event results in the exclusion of exon 7 from most mRNA molecules from this gene.
-This results in a shorter, less stable, and poorly working SMN protein.
-By altering SMN2’s splicing, Evrysdi prevents exon 7 from being removed from its mRNA.
+This results in a shorter, less-stable, and poorly-working SMN protein.
+By altering SMN2’s splicing, Evrysdi prevents cells from removing exon 7 from the mRNA.
 The aim is to “restore” the production of more functional SMN protein.

 Evrysdi in clinical trials